2023-2024 NCNA Legislative, Regulatory, and Political Platform

 - Foster implementation of the advanced practice registered nurse (APRN) consensus model and full evaluation of the final LACE model (licensure, accreditation, certification, education standards).

-- Enforce a policy of zero tolerance for abuse of employees including seeking to increase penalties for physical assault on all registered nurses to promote a culture of workplace safety.
+- Enforce a policy of zero tolerance for abuse of employees including seeking to increase and enforce penalties for physical and verbal assault on all registered nurses to promote a culture of workplace safety.

 - Support the funding of nursing scholarships within North Carolina.